jackhopping/recipes_analysis/README.md

 Alternative Hypothesis: The distribution of `minutes` when `rating` is missing is different than the distribution of `minutes` when `rating` is not missing.

-I used a permutation test to shuffle the `rating` column 1000 times, obtaining 1000 test statistics measuring the absolute value of the difference in means.
-The plot below shows the distribution of the test statistics obtained from this permutation.
+I used a permutation test to shuffle the `rating_missing` column 1000 times, obtaining 1000 test statistics measuring the absolute value of the difference in means.
+The plot below shows the distribution of the test statistics obtained from this permutation compared to the observed value.

 <iframe src="assets/rating-and-mins-permutation.html" width=800 height=600 frameBorder=0></iframe>

 From this permutation test, I calculated a p-value of 0.112.
-At the 1% significance level, I fail to reject the null hypothesis and I cannot conclude that the  `rating` column is dependent on the `minutes` column.
+At the 1% significance level, I fail to reject the null hypothesis and I cannot conclude that the missingness of the `rating` column is dependent on the `minutes` column.

+#### Rating and Number of Steps Permutation Test

+Null Hypothesis: The distribution of `n_steps` when `rating` is missing is the same as the distribution of `n_steps` when `rating` is not missing.

+Alternative Hypothesis: The distribution of `n_steps` when `rating` is missing is different than the distribution of `n_steps` when `rating` is not missing.

+I used a permutation test to shuffle the `rating_missing` column 1000 times, obtaining 1000 test statistics measuring the absolute value of the difference in means.
+The plot below shows the distribution of the test statistics obtained from this permuation compared to the observed value.

+<iframe src="assets/rating-and-nsteps-permutation.html" width=800 height=600 frameBorder=0></iframe>

+From this permutation test, I calculated a p-value of 0.0.
+At the 1% significance level, I can reject the null hypothesis and can conclude that the missingness of the `rating` column is dependent on the `nsteps` column.

 ## Hypothesis Testing